 Fleshcraft looks appealing at first: hit it, get a shield that goes up to 50% of your max HP.
 Sadly, there is more to it that becomes more frustrating to operate it.
 While Holy is generally not a very defensive healer, this shield takes a very long time to cast and build up, while also requiring you to stand over corpses to maximize the value.
 In a 5 man environment there's corpses abound, but then Priest's lack of mobility comes into play.
 While you are channeling for those 4 seconds, your group likely will be running ahead of you to engage with the next trash pack, pushing you to either cut your channel short or forego it entirely so that you do not fall behind on healing the group.

 Night Fae: Fae Guardians / Soulshape

-Flash Heal moves the Fairy that reduces a major cooldown on the target, Power Word: Shield applies 10% damage reduction and Shadow Word: Pain applies the final fairy that will regen mana if you are actively attacking the enemy.
+Flash Heal moves the faerie that reduces a major cooldown on the target, Power Word: Shield applies 10% damage reduction and Shadow Word: Pain applies the final faerie that will regen mana if you are actively attacking the enemy.
 The cooldown reduction that Holy receives is toward Divine Hymn which can have some value but can also have large downsides.
 If you are holding Divine Hymn for specific events then this cooldown reduction could be irrelevant.
 In that case you could reduce the cooldown of a DPS.